-Judge Maldonado is a nationally-recognized expert on the Indian Child Welfare Act (ICWA) and the Michigan Indian Family Preservation Act (MIFPA).
-She has worked extensively with the State Court Administrative Office and the Michigan Judicial Institute to bring Michigan into compliance with ICWA and is a frequent trainer and speaker in the areas of ICWA and MIFPA.
+Judge Maldonado is a nationally recognized expert on the Indian Child Welfare Act ("ICWA"), the Michigan Indian Family Preservation Act ("MIFPA") and drug courts.
+She has worked extensively with the State Court Administrative Office to bring Michigan into compliance with ICWA.

+She is a frequent trainer and speaker in the areas of ICWA, MIFPA and drug courts.

 In 2014, Judge Maldonado was voted Michigan Lawyer's Weekly Woman of the Year.
-In addition, she was privileged to be selected as the 2015 Unsung Hero for the State Bar of Michigan Representative Assembly.
-Moreover, in 2016 she was chosen by Harvard Law School as an honoree for International Women's Day recognizing her as a woman inspiring change for her efforts and mentorship on behalf of Native American students.
-In 2017, Judge Maldonado was named Michiganian of the Year by Detroit News.
-In 2018, Judge Maldonado volunteered her time to contribute to a Nationally-lauded book designed to teach the public how judges make decisions titled, "Tough Cases".
-Her chapter is the only chapter representing Indian country.
-In 2019, Judge Maldonado was appointed by Governor Whitmer to serve on Michigan's Commission on Juvenile Justice.
-Judge Maldonado was also nominated to serve on the board of the National Association of Drug Court Professionals in 2019, and was subsequently appointed in 2020.
+In 2015, she was privileged to be selected as the Unsung Hero for the State Bar of Michigan Representative Assembly.
+Moreover, in 2016 she was chosen by Harvard Law School as an honoree for International Women's Day, recognizing her extraordinary work with students.
+In 2017, the Detroit News named her a Michiganian of the Year.
+In 2018, she contributed a chapter to the New Press's latest book titled, Tough Cases.
+In 2019, Governor Whitmer appointed her to the Michigan Committee on Juvenile Justice.
+In 2020, she was elected to the Board of Directors for the National Association of Drug Court Professionals Board.
+In 2021, the Michigan Supreme Court appointed her to the Michigan Justice for All Taskforce.